 Learning to read is a complex task, and takes lots of time and practice.
-Here are some ideas to make reading with your child at home fun and rewarding.
+Here are some ideas to help your child with reading at home and make it a fun and rewarding activity.

-Giving your child undivided attention to hear him read is ideal.
+Giving undivided attention when you help your child with reading is ideal.
 Short, regular sessions of about 10-15 minutes are better than having a long session once a week.

 Start by asking your child to look at the cover of the book.
 For an information book, ask “What do you already know about this topic?”
 For a fiction book, ask “What do you think this book is going to be about?
 Why?”

-When listening to your child read, allow her to try to work out unknown words, and don’t immediately tell her if she doesn’t know them.
-You could help by covering the ending of a long word, to see if she can read the main part of the word first, and then add the ending.
-Or, ask if it looks similar to a word she already knows.
-Or, ask if she can see a small word in the big word, and then add the other parts.
+When listening to your child read, allow them to try to work out unknown words, and don’t immediately correct them if they don’t know them.
+You could help by covering the ending of a long word, to see if they can read the main part of the word first, and then add the ending.
+Or, ask if it looks similar to a word they already know.
+You can also ask if they can see a small word in the big word, and then add the other parts.
 Many words can be sounded out, but many more cannot.
-If it is still unknown, tell her the word, ask her to repeat it, and read on.
+If it is still unknown, tell them the word, ask them to repeat it, and read on.

 A good vocabulary (knowing the meanings of words) is essential to comprehension (understanding what is being read).
 Stop and discuss the meanings of any unknown words, and then read on.